michaelgrosner/tribeca/README.md

 To set a different database filename or to set an [in-memory database](https://sqlite.org/inmemorydb.html), use `--database=FILE` argument (see `--help`).

-Even if using an in-memory database, the quoting parameters are always loaded from and saved into the disk file database.
+Even if using an in-memory database, the quoting parameters are always loaded from and saved into the file database.

 ### Charts